spmallette/GremlinDocs/README.md

 ### has

 Allows an element if it has a particular property.
-Utilizes several options for comparisons on through `T`:
+Utilizes several options for comparisons through `T`:

 * T.gt - greater than
 * T.gte - greater than or equal to